The Oxford American seeks an Art Director.

 - Supporting the OA’s online fundraising efforts

-- Some administrative duties (sorting mail, helping out at OA events, assisting senior editors as needed)
+- Some administrative duties (sorting mail, helping out at OA events, assisting senior staff members as needed)

-- Experience working with a variety of digital tools and a desire to expand the Oxford American’s online reach
+- Experience working with social media in a professional setting and a desire to expand the Oxford American’s online reach

-- Excellent computer skills (preferably with experience in e-mail marketing, working in a CMS, managing social media)
+- Excellent computer skills (including fluency in e-mail marketing, social media, and web publishing platforms)

 - Excellent time management and organizational skills